sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Have a look at the chapter on spending *Good Bank* points to resurrect a character.

+### The Prize

+The "prize" can be something completely related to the narrative, or it can invoke the mechanisms of the game, or both.
+If the characters receive something related to game mechanisms, you may remove one cost or condition for any move.

+So, for example, you may declare that the characters do not have to be "in a steading" to execute the Study Under a Master move.

+This relaxation of the rules only applies to Chapter 3, and should be narratively justified.

 ## Chapter 4: Return to the surface, changed.

 In the final chapter, find a way to return the characters "home".
 It need not